Yoctol/bottender/README.md

 npm install bottender
 ```

 Installation may fail on Windows during compilation of the native dependencies with `node-gyp`.
-Installing [`windows-build-tools`](https://github.com/felixrieseberg/windows-build-tools#readme) or check [`node-gyp` documentation](https://github.com/nodejs/node-gyp#on-windows) may help.
+To solve this problem, you can install [`windows-build-tools`](https://github.com/felixrieseberg/windows-build-tools#readme) or check [`node-gyp` documentation](https://github.com/nodejs/node-gyp#on-windows).

 ## Documentation